-The Department of Health requires that adolescents are treated separate from adults in a psychiatric hospital.
+The Department of Health requires that adolescents are treated separate from adults in a psychiatric facility.
 It is also best practice to treat dual diagnosis disorders separate from general psychiatric disorders, hence the separation in our adolescent patient populations into general and dual diagnosis for adolescents.

 Dual diagnosis is a specialist category requiring very targeted interventions focused specifically on managing the addictive behaviours and their root causes.
 The dual diagnosis unit generally has staff dedicated to treating these disorders, with a specific set of rules and boundaries to promote recovery.

 The treatment team comprises healthcare professionals with a specialist interest and expertise in adolescent psychiatry, addiction and child development, and includes psychiatrists, psychologists, occupational and family therapists and social workers.

 Because of the sensitivities in dealing with under-age patients, pre-admission assessments may be required.
 No patients may be admitted to the unit after hours.
-Please contact your nearest clinic for assistance with adolescent admissions.
+Please contact your nearest facility for assistance with adolescent admissions.

 Programme in the adolescent dual diagnosis unit